Mari023/AE2WirelessTerminalLibrary/src/main/resources/assets/ae2wtlib/ae2guide/ae2wtlib/wireless_universal_terminal.md

 ## Upgrades

 The <ItemLink id="ae2wtlib:wireless_universal_terminal" /> accepts the same upgrades as the installed [Wireless Terminals](wireless_terminals.md).
-Each installed terminal adds 2 upgrade slots
+Each installed terminal adds 2 upgrade slots.

 ## Energy storage

-Adding terminals combines their energy storage, so a <ItemLink id="ae2wtlib:wireless_universal_terminal" /> with two terminals has twice the energy storage of a [Wireless Terminal](wireless_terminals.md)
+Adding terminals combines their energy storage, so a <ItemLink id="ae2wtlib:wireless_universal_terminal" /> with two terminals has twice the energy storage of a [Wireless Terminal](wireless_terminals.md).